NCAR/comp-pipeline/calibration/README.md

+## Contents

-comp_cal_example_script.pro is a script showing how the code is run and producing some plots.
+`comp_cal_example_script.pro` is a script showing how the code is run and producing some plots.

-comp_calibration_subroutines.pro contains the various ancillary subroutines used in the process of computing the calibration.
-Note that get_crosstalk_xybasis has been renamed to comp_cal_xybasis and moved to this file.
+`comp_calibration_subroutines.pro` contains the various ancillary subroutines used in the process of computing the calibration.
+Note that `get_crosstalk_xybasis` has been renamed to `comp_cal_xybasis` and moved to this file.

-get_polarimeter_coefficients.pro contains only the core linear inversion routines for the polarimeter coefficients.
+`get_polarimeter_coefficients.pro` contains only the core linear inversion routines for the polarimeter coefficients.

-compute_comp_calibration.pro contains the top-level routines called in the process of computing the CoMP calibration (setting up the common block, the function called by amoeba, plotting routines), as well as any routine that uses the comp_cal_comblk common block.
+`compute_comp_calibration.pro` contains the top-level routines called in the process of computing the CoMP calibration (setting up the common block, the function called by `amoeba`, plotting routines), as well as any routine that uses the `comp_cal_comblk` common block.

+## Running the calibration code

+1. Run the regular pipeline, i.e., `make pipe` on the data to be calibrated.
+It needs to produce the flats and darks files.

+2. Run `make cal` from the top-level Makefile to run the calibration code.